Introducing the effervescent and fabulous Daisy Schubert, who is the brains and inspiration behind The Walk in Wardrobe Workshops.

 When women ask me at networking events what I do, my answer is this: “I help women simplify their wardrobes”.
 Yes, simplicity and sustainability are truly at the core of my business and I am grateful to Gail for teaching me the tools of the trade!

-If you would like to attend or even host a WALK IN WARDROBE near you, please feel free to contact me at email@example.com.
+If you would like to attend or even host a WALK IN WARDROBE near you, please feel free to contact me through my website.
 We also appreciate good quality donations to add to the collection and to save them from landfill – please get it in touch and we can work something out!”

 To find out more about Daisy please head over to her website: